bthate/oblx/README.rst

 methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-``OBLX`` is a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
-You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

 ``OBLX`` is Public Domain.